Forest Green Rovers F.C.

 Formed in October 1889, the club became founder members of the Mid Gloucestershire League five years later.
 Competing in various local league competitions for much of the 20th century, they won a multitude of league titles: the Dursley & District League (1902–03), the Stroud and District Football League (1911–12 and 1920–21), the Stroud Premier League (1934–35, 1935–36 and 1936–37), the North Gloucestershire League (1920–21 and 1921–22), and the Gloucestershire Northern Senior League (1937–38, 1949–50 and 1950–51).
 They became founder members of the Gloucestershire County League in 1968, before they were moved up to the Premier Division of the Hellenic League seven years later.

 Forest Green won the Hellenic League in the 1981–82 season and lifted the FA Vase after beating Rainworth Miners Welfare in the final at Wembley.
 They spent the next 13 years in the Midland Division of the Southern League, and briefly competed under the name Stroud F.C.
 Reverting to the name Forest Green Rovers, the club won successive Southern League Southern Division and Premier Division titles in 1996–97 and 1997–98, winning promotion into the Conference.
-Reaching the 1999 FA Trophy Final, which they lost, they became the first club to reach the finals of both the FA Vase and FA Trophy.
-They also reached the 2001 FA Trophy Final, which again they lost.
+Reaching the 1999 FA Trophy final, which they lost, they became the first club to reach the finals of both the FA Vase and FA Trophy.
+They also reached the 2001 FA Trophy final, which again they lost.
 Twice reprieved from relegation from the Conference National due to the demotion of other clubs, the club was transformed following investment from green energy industrialist Dale Vince in 2010.

 Under Vince's chairmanship Forest Green became the world's first vegan football club in 2015, and the New Lawn was installed with numerous eco-friendly innovations.
 Investment in the playing squad saw the club compete for promotion into the English Football League, which they achieved with victory in the 2017 National League play-offs, having been beaten in the semi-finals in 2015 and in the 2016 final.
 Forest Green were then promoted to League One in 2022 for the first time in their history, following an EFL League Two title win.
+They were relegated after one season, and suffered a successive relegation back to non-League in the following year, ending their seven-year spell in the Football League.
+They have played their home games at The New Lawn since 2006, when they moved from their original home at The Lawn Ground.